Murdoch family ordered Fox hosts to dial back anti-Trump comments, lawsuit claims

-Murdoch family ordered Fox hosts to dial back anti-Trump comments, Dominion filing claims
+Murdoch family ordered Fox hosts to dial back anti-Trump comments, Dominion lawsuit claims

 News anchor’s anti-Trump coverage was called ‘mug and obnoxious’